carlosamcruz/oddorevenhardhat/README.md

 1. **Clone the Repository**:

-Try running some of the following tasks:
+To clone and install dependences, use the following commands:

 (Make sure to have the extension Solidity from Nomic Foundation installed in your enviroment)